 You can say,

 “Hi there!
 Just wanted to quickly reach out and let you know that I really admired the presentation you did last week at the company retreat.
 I felt like I truly understood the project that your team focused.
 Your presentations are always created so well!
 Do you happen to have any information regarding programs or software that I can look into to help polish my skills?
 I’ve already explored YouTube and found some good tips there, but really looking to up my game.
-Totally understand if you are slammed, just wanted to ask!”
+Totally understand if you are slammed, just wanted to ask in case you get a minute to respond :)”

 You get to a point where your most valued commodity is not money, it’s time.
 Just because they make it look easy, doesn’t mean it is.
 Perhaps they work a full-time job, have a family, take care of a sick or aging relative, raise children, and have a side hustle.
 Your $5 cup of coffee won’t buy them more time in the day.